pinskylab/Atlantic_croaker_range/README.md

 # Atlantic_croaker_range
 ## Repository for bioinformatics and genomic analysis of Atlantic croaker (Micropogonias undulatus) collected off the Eastern United States.

 This repository provides the code for the third chapter of the doctoral dissertation Conservation Genomics of Marine Fish Populations: https://doi.org/doi:10.7282/t3-wgyk-5s02.
-This research was supported by a NOAA Margaret A. Davidson fellowship.
+This research was supported by a NOAA Margaret A. Davidson fellowship (Grant # NA22NOS4200056).
+Samples were obtained by the NEAMAP and SEAMAP-SA surveys under VIMS IACUC-2020-02-24-14108-jxgart and Rutgers IACUC Protocol PROTO999900001.

 As genomic data is too large to be stored on GitHub, sequence data were uploaded to the NCBI SRA and metadata to GEOME-DB.